John Bunyan was a seventeenth century christian writer principally known for his work “The Pilgrim’s Progress”

 1654: Birth of his daughter Elizabeth.

-1655: Moves to Bedford and becomes deacon of St John’s Church.
+1655: The family move to Bedford and Bunyan becomes Deacon of St John’s Church.

-1656: Began to discuss religion with the followers of George Fox, the founder of the Quaker movement, which led to his first book “Some Truths Opened” which was a violent attack on Fox.
+1656: He began to discuss religion with the followers of George Fox, the founder of the Quaker movement, which led to his first book “Some Truths Opened” which was a violent attack on Fox.

 1657: Formally recognised as a preacher.

-1660: (12th November) He was arrested while preaching at a farmhouse in Ampthill, Bedfordshire for “devilishly and perniciously abstaining from coming to Church to hear Divine Service, and for being a common upholder of several unlawful meetings and conventicles, to the great disturbance and distraction of the good subjects of this kingdom, contrary to the laws of our sovereign lord and king.”
+1660: He was arrested on 12th November while preaching at a farmhouse in Ampthill, Bedfordshire for “devilishly and perniciously abstaining from coming to Church to hear Divine Service, and for being a common upholder of several unlawful meetings and conventicles, to the great disturbance and distraction of the good subjects of this kingdom, contrary to the laws of our sovereign lord and king.”
 He was imprisoned for twelve years in Bedford County Gaol where he wrote many other books.

-1672: John Bunyan was released from prison after the Declaration of Indulgence.
+1672: Bunyan was released from prison after the Declaration of Indulgence.

-1675: Re-imprisoned for a further six months during which time he wrote the first part of the book for which he is chiefly remembered “The Pilgrim’s Progress”.
+1675: He was re-imprisoned for a further six months during which time he wrote the first part of the book for which he is chiefly remembered “The Pilgrim’s Progress”.
 After he was released once more he became a pastor at Bedford until his death.

 1684: He wrote the Second part of “The Pilgrim’s Progress” which tells the story of Christiana and her children.